 - The Hispanic Scholarship Fund awards scholarships ranging from $500 to $5,000 to Hispanic students who are planning to transfer from a community college to a four-year college, as well as high school students who will be attending college in the fall and current undergraduate and graduate students.
 There is a GPA requirement for applicants, and students must be U.S. citizens, permanent legal residents, DACA recipients, or eligible noncitizens to apply for one of these scholarships.

-- The Phi Theta Kappa Honor Society created CollegeFish.org, a search engine that aims to connect community college students with four-year institutions that offer their prospective degrees and are the right size, location, and cost for each student.
-Through CollegeFish, four-year colleges can find recruitment information for community college students (CollegeFish has partnerships with two-year institutions in Alabama, Florida, Indiana, Kentucky, Mississippi, and Washington) and for any community college student who wishes to create an account (membership in Phi Theta Kappa is not necessary).
+- The Phi Theta Kappa Honor Society created PTK Connect, a search engine that aims to connect community college students with four-year institutions that offer their prospective degrees and are the right size, location, and cost for each student.
+Through PTK Connect, four-year colleges can find recruitment information for community college students.
 Prospective transfer students can search for colleges and access transfer-specific scholarships through their accounts.
 Membership in Phi Theta Kappa is not necessary.

 These are just a few of many specific scholarships out there for transfer students.
 They can be difficult to find, but well-worded internet searches are unlikely to leave you high and dry.